-The median nerve runs from your forearm through a passageway in your wrist (carpal tunnel) to your hand.
-It provides sensation to the palm side of your thumb and fingers, except the little finger.
-It also provides nerve signals to move the muscles around the base of your thumb (motor function).
+The median nerve runs from the forearm through a passageway in the wrist (carpal tunnel) to the hand.
+It provides sensation to the palm side of the thumb and fingers, except the little finger.
+It also provides nerve signals to move the muscles around the base of the thumb (motor function).

 Anything that squeezes or irritates the median nerve in the carpal tunnel space may lead to carpal tunnel syndrome.
 A wrist fracture can narrow the carpal tunnel and irritate the nerve, as can the swelling and inflammation caused by rheumatoid arthritis.